Houses in multiple occupancy

 Apply by post

 If you want an application form posted to you, you will need pay a £30 charge upfront.
 Additional copies sent out at the same time will cost £10 each.
+See above for a list of payment cards we accept.

 How long will the licence last?